Cozy Peach Kitchen

 Blender filled with ingredients used to make vegan cheese sauce.

 Step 3.
 Make the cashew sauce.
 Drain water from the soaked cashews.
-Add cashew cheese sauce ingredients to a blender (this is the one that I use).
+Add cashew cheese sauce ingredients to a blender.

 Overhead view of square blender filled with off white sauce.